Climate movement: Creating change

 Individual, voluntary activism is not enough to make a substantial difference in prominent climate change issues, systematic change is.
 Carol Booth puts forward that the harm in "bystanding to inadequate laws, policies and programs warrant greater moral concern" than individual harm by way of personal emissions and similar negative actions contributing to climate change (pg.
 412).
 In order for emissions reduction, one of many climate change issues, to occur at a scale that has positive environmental effects government action will be needed.
 Overall, environmental reform is best supported and advanced by activism and movements.
 Frederick Buttel theorizes that the reasons for this are that environmental activism and movements fight back against countermovement groups and that they ensure responsibility in regards to environmental protection.

 Government systems can both shape and constrain what public activists are able to do, particularly systems found in countries like the U.S and European Union.
 Constraints come from institutional aspects of the government systems that make it difficult to produce legislation and other prominent changes that fight against climate change issues.
 The progression of mobilization in some cases depends on activists to find ways to move past barriers found in these government systems.
 The general public has influence over certain outcomes. "...[L]atent civic behavior, attitudes towards society, and historical patterns of expectations for institutional performance can exert surprisingly important influence on political, and even economic outcomes(pg.
 33).
 When looking at Californian policy, it was found that the influence of citizen activism leads to systematic choices that are favorable to the environment from influential and powerful members, like policy and community figureheads.

+A 2023 review study published in One Earth stated that opinion polls show that most people perceive climate change as occurring now and close by.
+The study concluded that seeing climate change as more distant does not necessarily result in less climate action, and reducing psychological distancing does not reliably increase climate action.